Dick Westcott: Career

 Westcott was an adventurous right-handed opening batsman and a capable but under-used right-arm medium pace bowler who played for Western Province throughout the 1950s.
 He scored a century in his third match in 1950–51.
 Early in his career he was involved in a car crash which caused severe damage to his left arm, but he continued to play at a high standard.

 In 1953–54, he scored 82 and 71 for Western Province against the New Zealand touring side, and he was called into the South Africa side for the third Test match at Newlands, Cape Town.
 New Zealand posted their then-highest score of 505 in this match and South Africa were forced to follow on.
 Westcott made 62 as the home side saved the match fairly comfortably.
 In the next game, Westcott opened with Jackie McGlew and scored 43 as the pair put on 104 for the first wicket.
 He retained his place for the final Test.

 Though Westcott retained his form in subsequent seasons, he was not picked for the away and home Test series against England in 1955 and 1956–57.
 In 1957–58 he hit 101 against Border and 140 against Eastern Province, and was recalled for the second and third Tests against the Australians.
 The recall was not a success: he scored 18 runs in three innings, all 18 coming in the second innings of the second Test, when he was the only South African to reach double figures apart from Trevor Goddard, who carried his bat for 56 out of a total of 99 all out.

 Westcott continued to appear for Western Province, playing his last match in 1961–62.

 Personal life

 Westcott was born in Carcavelos, Lisbon, Portugal, to Jack and Kathleen Westcott.
 He was educated at Cape Town schools Western Province Preparatory School and Bishops.

+Westcott and his brother Noel owned a transport company in South Africa that at one stage operated two ships, principally transporting cars and beef.
+They also owned a liquor manufacturing business in Botswana and a portable toilet hire business.

 Westcott died in Hermanus on 16 January 2013, at the age of 85.